UIImage

 Overview

-UIImage is the core image-handling class in the scripting environment.
-You can use it to:
+UIImage is the core class for handling images in the scripting environment.
+It is commonly used for:

-- Load images from local files, binary data, or Base64 strings
+• Loading images from local files, binary data, Base64 strings or networl URL.

 Properties